TheCompez/Jupiter/README.md

 # Jupiter
-The creative cross-platform UI framework for developing responsive projects.
+Jupiter is an open source and modular front-end framework for developing fast and powerful cross-platform interfaces on Qt Quick and QML.